saisuryakat/saisuryakat.github.io/_posts/2023-01-21-learn-tamil-sentence-formation.md

 ## Sentence formation

 For Telugu people, there is not much to learn in sentence formation as the way of expression is almost identical between Telugu and Tamil.<br>
-Just think of a sentence in Telugu and swap the Telugu words with the above Tamil words, that is all.
+Just think of a sentence in Telugu and swap the Telugu words with the equivalent Tamil words, that is all.

 ### Examples